 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Wish you could simplify your captcha's?
+And I may revise the content as necessary.Wish you could simplify your captcha's?
 If you use Peter Farrell's Lyla Captcha, as I do because it's embedded in Ray's BlogCFC, I'll show a few quick changes you can make that will make them much easier for your users to read.

 Sound counter-intuitive?
 Aren't captcha's supposed to be difficult to read, to hamper spammers?
 In my last entry, I made a call for simplifying captchas and why they aren't all bad.
 As a blog owner who uses them to weed out the random spambots who would otherwise clog my comments and feedback mechanisms, I like captchas, and I'm grateful for the work Peter's done.